[Quick Guide] Master The COUNTIF Function In Excel!

 Results after adding quotation marks around the text string

-It is also to be noted how the criteria are not case sensitive.
-Excel would recognize ‘apple’ in the above example even if written as ‘Apple’ or ‘APPLE’.
+It is also to be noted how the criteria are not case-sensitive.
+Excel would recognize ‘apple’ in the above example, even if written as ‘Apple’ or ‘APPLE’.

 2. Wildcard Characters

 When using wildcard characters like ‘?’ or ‘*’ in your criteria, you must note that Excel considers any single character equivalent to a wildcard character.
-For instance, the criteria ‘Apple?’ would match ‘AppleO’, ‘Apples’, or any other similar instance where the last character may vary.

 3. Erroneous Defined Range

-If your data set and criteria consist of text values, be very cautious.
 Even the tiniest of mistakes in either of the two can cause Excel to return erroneous results.
-Double-check your data for any trailing or leading spaces, undue quotation marks, and other nonprinting characters.

 Take a look below to see how this may cause a problem.